Process for Securing Accommodations

 Steps 1 & 2 above apply in the same manner.

-After your intake appointment, DREAM will send your disability accommodation letter to the Assistant Dean of Student Affairs at the Law School, who is responsible for providing students with instructions on securing accommodations in the Law School.
+After your intake appointment, Disability Access will send your disability accommodation letter to the Assistant Dean of Student Affairs at the Law School, who is responsible for providing students with instructions on securing accommodations in the Law School.